Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

-\textbf{\tikz\draw[black,fill=black] (0,0) circle (.5ex);~Optimizing personalized reserve prices.} Second price auctions with reserve prices are prevalent in many marketplaces including online advertising markets, making them objects of both wide practical relevance and scientific interest (see, for example, \cite{HR09,cesa2014regret,beyhaghi2018improved,roughgarden2019minimizing,golrezaei2019dynamic}).
-We study the online problem of optimizing personalized reserve prices, where buyers' valuations are chosen adversarially in every round.
-By applying our framework to this problem, we achieve $O(n\sqrt{T\log T})$ $\frac{1}{2}-$regret in the full-information setting and $O(n^{3/5} T^{\schange{4/5}} (\log nT)^{1/3})$ $\frac{1}{2}-$regret in the bandit setting.
-Our results match the previous bound for the full-information setting by \cite{roughgarden2019minimizing} who apply a slight variant of the Follow-the-Perturbed-Leader algorithm of \cite{kalai2005efficient} every round for each bidder; the bandit setting had not been studied prior to our work.
-We should note that in the special case with symmetric buyers and uniform reserve prices (also known as anonymous reserve auction, cf.~\cite{alaei2019optimal}), minimizing regret under stochastic bandit setting is studied in \cite{cesa2014regret}, in which they obtain $\tilde{O}(n\sqrt{T})$ regret bound.
-Here, the offline problem of finding the uniform optimal reserve can be solved exactly in polynomial time.
+\textbf{\tikz\draw[black,fill=black] (0,0) circle (.5ex);~Optimizing personalized reserve prices.} Second price auctions with reserve prices are prevalent in many marketplaces including online advertising markets, making them objects of both wide practical relevance and scientific interest (see, for example, \cite{HR09,cesa2014regret,beyhaghi2018improved,roughgarden2019minimizing, golrezaei2021dynamic}).
+We study the online problem of optimizing personalized reserve prices, where buyers' valuations are chosen adversarially in every round. { In the offline version of this problem, a seller wants to sell an item to one of $n$ bidders by running a second price auction with personalized reserve prices.
+Each bidder $i$ has a private value for the item.
+The seller wishes to maximize his revenue by optimizing over bidders' reserve prices.} By applying our framework to the offline greedy algorithm of \cite{roughgarden2019minimizing}, we achieve $O(n\sqrt{T\log T})$ $\frac{1}{2}-$regret in the full-information setting and $O(n^{3/5} T^{\schange{4/5}} (\log nT)^{1/3})$ $\frac{1}{2}-$regret in the bandit setting.
+Our results match the previous bound for the full-information setting by \cite{roughgarden2019minimizing} who apply a slight variant of the Follow-the-Perturbed-Leader algorithm of \cite{kalai2005efficient} every round for each bidder; the bandit setting had not been studied prior to our work.\footnote{In the special case with symmetric buyers and uniform reserve prices (also known as anonymous reserve auction, cf.~\cite{alaei2019optimal}), minimizing regret under stochastic bandit setting is studied in \cite{cesa2014regret}, in which they obtain $\tilde{O}(n\sqrt{T})$ regret bound.
+Here, the offline problem of finding the uniform optimal reserve can be solved exactly in polynomial time.}